 The beauty of this plan is that all Americans would receive healthcare coverage and that the government could limit its total voucher expenditure to what the nation could afford.
 Unlike the current fee-for-service system, under which the government has no control of the bills it receives, MSS would explicitly limit the government's liability.
-In setting its voucher budget through time, the government would target to spend, in present value, no more than the current system were benefit levels to grow only with labor productivity.
+In setting its voucher budget through time, the government would target to spend, in present value, no more than the amount needed to keep the average voucher benefit level growing through time at the same rate as labor productivity.